 Your business ideas should not be easy to replicate.
 Or, before you know it, there will be cheaper knock-off versions of your product flooding the marketplace.

 You can, of course, file for a patent, but it’s always better to keep an eye out for an idea that cannot be stolen easily.

 In the end, your ideas can be copied (no matter how much you try to protect them from the paws of copycats).

 Consider the wildly popular food apps, Uber Eats and DoorDash.
 They’re both working to make the same idea a reality: easy accessibility of food to all.
-But, you’ll notice that both food delivery apps have loyal patrons who enjoy the unique personalisation offered by one or the other of these apps.
+But, you’ll notice that both food delivery apps have loyal patrons who enjoy the unique personalization offered by one or the other of these apps.

 In a nutshell, it’s all about how you present your idea tailored to your audience.

-12. Your Business Ideas Are Well Received at Events
+12. Your Business Ideas are Well Received at Events

 Even if you start small, start somewhere.